Easy Pumpkin Decorating Ideas

 18. Haunted Mansion– Carve the windows out of a haunted mansion for an impressive yet simple display.

 19. House Pumpkin– Need a few pumpkin decorating ideas that your most imaginative kid will love?
-Turn your pumpkin into a miniature house, complete with windows and door.
+Turn your pumpkin into a miniature house, complete with windows and a door.
 Fairy garden kits are perfect for this style of pumpkin!

 20. Lantern Pumpkins– Instead of a jack-o-lantern, why not just make a lantern?